 Opinions on the right way to choose and use a remote electronic collar for retriever training are as varied as the countless training methods used to create a top-notch waterfowl dog.
 I’ve been fortunate that my time and experience in retriever training have allowed me to experiment with a lot of different gear.
 This has helped me formulate some solid opinions about what features are important in an e-collar.

-If I sound biased toward this new retriever-specific e-collar system, I guess I am.
-But I should be.
-It’s the first time a company has taken everything on my e-collar “wish” list and put it all together.
 That’s my story about how I arrived at my decision on which e-collar to use.
 For you, the bottom line is this: Outline the factors you believe are most important in a retriever-training system, like I did, and then go shopping.
 And don’t forget to consider price and warranty.
 Altogether, you’ll have the information you need to make the right decision.